zorani/RaspPiNexmonScripts/README.md

 Anyone online looking for a USB driver will have come accross this generous member of the raspi community.
 Here is the thread I found him in https://www.raspberrypi.org/forums/viewtopic.php?t=62371&start=1225 and here is a link to the script text, http://www.fars-robotics.net/install-wifi

+copy the script to /usr/bin/install-wifi sudo chmod +x /usr/bin/install-wifi

+then run it

 Further tips:  It does feel a bit hit and miss, but I have finally got packat listening on the onboard wifi, and internet access on the usb wifi radio to send data elsewhere.